-We’ve walked you through the basics of using Finder.
-For those new to Mac, it’s a key tool to become familiar with on macOS.
-One important aspect of using Finder is the tabs feature.
+We’ve walked you through the basics of using Finder, as it’s a key tool for new Mac users to become familiar with on macOS.
+Another important aspect of using Finder is the tabs feature.

-You can use this same action to open a folder from your Finder sidebar in a new tab.
+Press & hold the Command key and double-click a folder to open it in a new Finder tab.
+You can also use this tip to open a folder from your Finder sidebar in a new tab.

 There are different ways to move through your tabs aside from clicking the one you want to view.
 These methods are most useful when you have many tabs open at the same time.